THANK YOU FOR CELEBRating the 6th annual stage Awards with us!

 Best Leading Actor in a Musical

-Coleman Peterson accepts the award for Best Leading Actor in a Musical for the Good Night Theatre Collective’s Spring Awakening.
+Wade Gemar accepts the award for Best Leading Actor in a Musical for his performance in the Good Night Theatre Collective’s A Christmas Story: The Musical.

 Best Featured Actress in a Play